agb32/cosmadoc/docs/source/rockport.md

 Intel 2018: `module load intel_comp/2018`

-Intel 2022: `module load intel_comp/2022.1.2 compiler mpi` (and you should probably also `module load ucx` as this has been demonstrated to give significantly improved performance)
+Intel 2024: `module load intel_comp/2024.2.0 compiler-rt tbb compiler mpi` (and you should probably also `module load ucx` as this has been demonstrated to give significantly improved performance)

-OpenMPI 4.1.1: `module load openmpi/4.1.1`
+OpenMPI 5.0.3: `module load openmpi/5.0.3`

 ## Multipath